Learning in the Community

 South Gloucestershire Community Learning

 This is one such organisation, based within the Council, but forming part of a wider Consortium with Bristol and North Somerset.
-View the website for a list of all (mostly) free courses starting September 2019.
-You are invited to attend an enrolment session for these at the beginning of September 2019, to meet the team and to make sure you are choosing the right course for your needs.
-Dates for these can also be found on the website.
+View the website for a list of courses starting September 2022, many of which are free.

 The prospectus includes a full programme of flexible learning options including English, maths, wellbeing and digital courses.
 You can contact them by phone 01454 864613 or email firstname.lastname@example.org for further information.